franznoel/pangDocumentation/Compiling-JavaScript-Packages-Using-Grunt/README.md

-# Compiling Javascript Projects using Grunt
+# Compiling Javascript Packages using Grunt

 Compiling JavaScript has a similar concept of using Ant (of Java).
 This documentation will compile all JavaScript codes using npm, grunt, and

 **For Java Experienced developers:** _Grunt compiles files, libraries, or packages  using JavaScript configuration.
-In other words, it is similar to Ant, a software that helps compile Java codes before the main Java program runs._
+In other words, it is similar to Ant, a software that helps compile Java codes before the main Javanese program runs._

 Here's a simple procedure how to install Grunt: